 If you’re interested in becoming a weekly volunteer, contact us and tell us a little about yourself and your availability.
 Currently, we need the most help on weekdays and weeknights.
 You may also call (734) 428-9617 for more information.
 If your availability matches our needs, we will contact you as soon as we can.

 Cat HousekeepingMaybe caring for big animals like cows or horses is a little daunting to you, but you don’t mind scooping litter boxes once a week.
-It takes about two hours a day to do the cat chores, but we promise it’ll give you a week’s worth of joy!
+It takes about three hours a day to do the cat chores, but we promise it’ll give you a week’s worth of joy!
 Choose one day a week and you’ll truly make a difference in their lives.
-If you are interested in volunteering in our cat barn, please email Darcy or Lynn.
+If you are interested in volunteering in our cat barn, please email Lynn.

 We Also Need Volunteers in the Following Areas

 - Building maintenance and improvement